DroneBridge/DroneBridge/README.md

 A wifibroadcast extension to make Betaflight/Cleanflight/iNAV based flight controllers more usable for aerial photography.
 Intended to be a real alternative to DJI Lightbridge and other similar systems.
 Videodownlink and telemetry is provided by wifibroadcast.
 RC, smartphone app, alternative LTM downlink and command modules are provided by this project.

+Many people use Pixhawk based flight controllers for their UAVs.
+While Pixhawk is a excellent platform for aerial photography and other tasks it is also very expensive compared to iNAV based flight controllers.
+The iNAV Project aims to bring UAV capabilities to Cleanflight/Betaflight and has been very successfully so far.
+You can get high quality iNAV compatible FCs from 30€ an on, compared to the 60€ for a Pixracer which may has less interfaces or the hundreds of dollars for a Pixhawk 2.1.

 <h2>One frequency.
 One digital radio link to rule them all.</h2>
 <img src="https://github.com/seeul8er/DroneBridge/blob/master/wiki/oneforall.jpg">